jonnydc4/PersonalSponsorshipApp/README.md

    You can do this either manually in the docker desktop or make a small change to server.js and save it so the container restarts automatically.

+## Docker Help
+### Useful Commands
+1. $ docker-compose up
+   This command will spin everything up for our app so that you don't have to download anything yourself onto your computer.
+It affords us tons of flexibility for development and makes creating and sharing our dev environment much easier.
+   The con to using this command is that after its use your terminal will be used as a console to log everything for each container.
+   To avoid this, it is better to use the -d flag ex.) $ docker-compose up -d

+2. $ docker-compose down
+   This will take down the container you build using docker-compose up.
+(Note: This command does not delete images or volumes, so if desired, delete those manually for now until a workaround is found)

+3. $ docker-compose build
+   This will rebuild the images specified in our docker-compose.yml.
+If docker-compose up -d is not working the way you want, try this command first and hopefully it will work as expected.
+This applies mostly to if you are editing the dockerfile or docker-compose.yml.